SuperOfficeDocs/superoffice-docs/user-guide/en/marketing/mailing/follow-up/spam-complaints.md

 People click the spam (or junk) buttons for various reasons.
 They may for some reason be confused about who you are, or why you are e-mailing them.
 In some cases people report spam because they cannot find the unsubscribe link.

-If a recipient is using Mailgun, any email reported as spam will be added to the "suppressed" list.
+If a recipient is using Mailgun, any email reported as spam is added to the "suppressed" list.
 This means that our users can no longer send emails to that person.
 This means no mailing and no response to ongoing requests, which may lead to serious issues.

 ### Checklist to avoid spam complaints